Lango sub-region: Coverage

 It covers the area previously known as Lango District until 1974, when it was split into the districts of Apac and Lira, and subsequently into several other districts.
 The sub-region is home mainly to the Lango ethnic group.
+Lango sub-region is home to Dr. Apollo Milton Obote, a former president that led Uganda to independence in 1962, whose ancestral home and monument acts as a national heritage site managed by Uganda Tourism Board.

 At the 2002 national census, it had a population of about 1.5 million people.
 As of July 2018, its population was an estimated 2.3 million, about 5.75% of the estimated 40 million Ugandans at the time.